Food for Feeling Great – Fresh Vegetables

 Sprouted seeds and grains

 Sprouts are a vegetable that will grow in any climate (preferably indoors), may be planted any day of the year, require neither soil nor sunshine, mature in three to seven days and are exceptionally nutritious.
 They are outstanding foods.
-Popular sprouts are alfalfa (the leader), mung bean, lentil and soya bean.
+Popular sprouts are alfalfa (the leader), mung bean, lentil and soya bean, although the variety of sprouts available continues to grow.
+You can purchase a variety of sprout growing kits with excellent reliability here (affiliate link), they even stock pink kale kits – YUM!

 In addition to manufacturing large quantities of vitamins, particularly C and folic acid, and carotenoids, the sprouting process converts starches to simple sugars, making sprouts easy to digest.
 In fact, all the major nutrients are partially digested, making sprouts very eater-friendly.